Extensions: Satisfaction Survey

 In the next part of this documentation we will cover each item in each section.

-On the configuration tab for Satisfaction Survey, the options are divided into four sections
+On the configuration tab for Satisfaction Survey, the options are divided into seven sections

 - Miscellaneous (General)